graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 This work was done as part of [KEP #5067](https://kep.k8s.io/5067) led by SIG Node.

-### Configurable NUMA Node limit for Topology Manager
+### Configurable NUMA node limit for topology manager

-The `TopologyManager` has historically used a hard-coded limit of 8 for the maximum number of NUMA nodes it supports, preventing state explosion during affinity calculation.
-A drawback of this fixed limit is that it prevents Kubernetes from fully utilizing modern high-end servers, which increasingly feature CPU architectures with more than 8 NUMA nodes.
+The [topology manager](/docs/concepts/policy/node-resource-managers/) historically used a hard-coded limit of 8 for the maximum number of NUMA nodes it can support, preventing state explosion during affinity calculation.
+(There's an important detail here; a _NUMA node_ is not the same as a Node in the Kubernetes API).
+This limit on the number of NUME nodes prevented Kubernetes from fully utilizing modern high-end servers, which increasingly feature CPU architectures with more than 8 NUMA nodes.

-This KEP introduces a new `max-allowable-numa-nodes` configuration option to the Topology Manager policy.
-This allows cluster administrators to manually increase the limit beyond the default of 8.
-Prior to this enhancement, running the `kubelet` on a machine with more than 8 NUMA nodes and configuring the Topology Manager with a policy different from None would have caused the `kubelet` to fail to start.
-With this configuration option, cluster administrators can use these machines with more than 8 NUMA nodes.

-As this feature graduates to Stable in v1.35, it is available for immediate use, you can read more in the [official documentation](/docs/tasks/administer-cluster/topology-manager/#policy-option-max-allowable-numa-nodes).
+Kubernetes v1.31 introduced a new, **beta** `max-allowable-numa-nodes`  option to the topology manager policy configuration.
+In Kubernetes v1.35, that option is stable.
+Cluster administrators who enable it can use servers with more than 8 NUMA nodes.

-The community is aware of the poor performance and there is a proposed enhancement in [KEP #5726](https://kep.k8s.io/5726).
+Although the configuration option is stable, the Kubernetes community is aware of the poor performance for large NUMA hosts, and there is a [proposed enhancement](https://kep.k8s.io/5726) (KEP-5726) that aims to improve on it.
+You can learn more about this by reading [Control Topology Management Policies on a node](/docs/tasks/administer-cluster/topology-manager/).

 This work was done as part of [KEP #4622](https://kep.k8s.io/4622) led by SIG Node.